Calvin-Data-Science/cs375-376-public/content/project/_index.md

 Write an individual reflection (about a page or should suffice) discussing:

-1. What was your role or contribution to the project (if it was a team project)?
-Look at some examples of Author contributions statements, such as [this one](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html#author-contributions).
+1. Which *course objectives* do you think this project demonstrates?
+For each one, write a sentence or two about how you think it demonstrates that objective.
+(You can find the course objectives in the [syllabus](/syllabus/).)
 2. How does this project fit into your portfolio?
 What **technical skills** do you want it to demonstrate? **What makes it high-quality**?
-3. How you would describe the project in a technical job interview.
+3. Imagine discussing this project in a technical job interview.
+What question does the interviewer ask?
+What's your response?
+(Ask an LLM for feedback on this one.)
+4. What was your role or contribution to the project (if it was a team project)?
+Look at some examples of Author contributions statements, such as [this one](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html#author-contributions).

+A few other things you could optionally include in the reflection:

-4. A summary of the main things you learned from the process of doing the project.
+- A summary of the main things you learned from the process of doing the project.
-5. Superlatives (pick a few): most fun part? most proud of part? frustrating? surprising? interesting? challenging? rewarding? most useful part of the course for your project?
+- Superlatives (pick a few): most fun part? most proud of part? frustrating? surprising? interesting? challenging? rewarding? most useful part of the course for your project?
-6. Wishes: what would you do differently next time? advice for someone else doing a similar project? material you wish you had learned in the course?
+- Wishes: what would you do differently next time? advice for someone else doing a similar project? material you wish you had learned in the course?

-Also, include a section that lists which *course objectives* you think this project demonstrates; for each one, write a sentence or two about how you think it demonstrates that objective.
-(You can find the course objectives in the syllabus.)

 ### Supporting Material